 IASI and AMSU input data are Level 1c and Level 1b data respectively, disseminated in near-real time through the EUMETCast system of EUMETSAT.
-Metop-A data are available since July 2007 and Metop-B data since February 2013.
+Metop-A data have been available between July 2007 and September 2021 when Metop-A was decommissioned.
+Metop-B data are available since February 2013.
+Metop-C data are available since July 2019.